J3698/j3698.github.io/_posts/2018-11-23-going-headless-making-the-pi-a-wireless-speaker.markdown

 Line 2 starts PulseAudio, which is required for bluetooth audio transfer to the Pi.
 In desktop mode PulseAudio is started automatically - this isn't so in CLI mode.

+Line 3 directs audio to the Pi's audio jack - I explain this exact line in depth in the [last post](https://antiprojects.com/reactive/getting-connected-setting-up-the-raspberry-pi).

-Line 3 starts the automatic bluetooth connection program from earlier - the ampersand starts the program in the backgroud, so that any audio processing done later can run even as devices are being connected or disconnected.
+Line 4 starts the automatic bluetooth connection program from earlier - the ampersand starts the program in the backgroud, so that any audio processing done later can run even as devices are being connected and disconnected.

 After creating the startup script, I ran <span class="code">sudo crontab -e</span>, and at the end of the file, added the following line: <span class="code">@reboot bash /home/pi/viz.sh</span>.
 This line tells cron to run the startup script whenever the Pi reboots.
 Cron has a lot of other functionality too - mostly to run commands at specific times, such as every Tuesday.